 '''

+Signature

 public boolean

 mayUseHeap()

 '''

 Determines whether or not this parameter object specifies that the heap may be used.
-It is true when getAllocationRate is not UNREFERENCED.
+It is true when getAllocationRate is UNREFERENCED and the memory module is available.

 true when heap may be used and false otherwise.